jcb55/gulden-utils/README.md

 ## J Belshaw

-If you need help with this I can be found on guldencom.slack.com, and if you appreaciate this you can send NLG donations to:
+If you need help with this I can be found on guldencom.slack.com, and if you appreciate this you can send NLG donations to:
 GKKsMecU1QeQkFrNdziCSKcx6foCrK9q9K